mcdonc/.nixconfig/videos/configtour/script.rst

 In the outputs, I set up "modules" related to each of two users.
 And I define eight systems in ``nixosConfiguration``.
-In each one, choosing to use one or the other set of user modules (or both)q as well as a host-specific config.
+In each one, choosing to use one or the other set of user modules (or both) as well as a host-specific config.

 When ``nixos-rebuild`` is executed, the hostname on which it has been executed is looked up in ``nixosConfigurations``, and the ``nixosSystem`` that it